 - Large egg- A whole egg helps bind the ingredients together.

 - Egg yolk- Adding an extra egg yolk makes cookies extra soft and chewy!
+I used the same technique for these chocolate chip sugar cookies.
 Make sure the egg and the egg yolk are at room temperature.
 Take them out of refrigerator 30 minutes before you start.

 - Vanilla extract- This rounds out the flavor profile.
 You'll need a little more of it in this recipe since there's no chocolate.
 Pure vanilla extract or vanilla bean paste work.